Land use planning and placemaking

 We have also provided support to the Planning Inspectorate for Wales and the Royal Town Planning Institute to develop their understanding of the Act.

-Below are the areas I recommend that all public bodies, including Welsh Government, should focus on:
+Below are the areas the Commissioner recommends that all public bodies, including Welsh Government, should focus on:

 - Ensure Planning Policy Wales 10 is properly implemented